 The presence of MAFLD with or without liver cirrhosis was not associated with increased mortality in COVID-19 hospitalizations; however, there was an increased incidence of severe COVID-19 infection.
 This data (2020) predates the availability of COVID-19 vaccines, and many MASLD patients have since been vaccinated.
 It will be interesting to see if these trends are present in the subsequent years of the pandemic.

-Key Words: COVID-19; Metabolic dysfunction-associated steatotic liver disease; Prevalence; Hospital Charges; Inpatient resource utilization
+Key Words: COVID-19; Metabolic dysfunction-associated steatotic liver disease; Prevalence; Hospital charges; Inpatient resource utilization

 Sohail A, Ali H, Patel P, Subramanium S, Dahiya DS, Sohail AH, Gangwani MK, Satapathy SK.
 Impact of metabolic dysfunction-associated steatotic liver disease on COVID-19 hospitalizations: A propensity-matched analysis of the United States.
 World J Virol 2024; In press